Data-Driven Weak-form Discovery of Stochastic Systems: Algorithm

-and similarly for the diffusion system with $\Qstack^{\mathrm{corr}}$ in place of $\Bstack$.
-The regularisation parameter $\lambda$ is chosen by $K$-fold cross-validation (LassoCV), with folds partitioned by trajectory index rather than by time step.
-This grouping is essential: partitioning by time would leak temporal autocorrelation between folds, inflating in-sample performance and distorting the model selection \cite{b_mangan2017}.
-In our experiments we use five folds over $R=120$ trajectories, giving 24 trajectories per fold.
+and similarly for the diffusion system with $Q^{\mathrm{corr}}_{\mathrm{stack}}$.
+The regularisation parameter $\lambda$ is chosen by $K$-fold cross-validation (LassoCV) with folds partitioned by \emph{trajectory index} rather than by time step---a critical choice, since time-based partitioning would leak temporal autocorrelation between folds and distort model selection~\cite{mangan2017}.
+After LassoCV selects an initial support, OLS debiasing removes the shrinkage introduced by the $\ell_1$ penalty, and iterated Sequential Thresholded Least Squares (STLSQ)~\cite{brunton2016,kaheman2020} prunes residual near-zero coefficients from mild library collinearity.

-LassoCV is run over a grid of 60 logarithmically spaced values $\lambda\in[10^{-8}, 10^{-0.5}]$, spanning from extremely sparse solutions to nearly unregularised ordinary least squares.
-The selected $\lambda^*$ minimises the mean cross-validated prediction error.
-After the LASSO selects an initial support, we apply OLS debiasing on the selected support to remove the shrinkage introduced by the $\ell_1$ penalty, recovering asymptotically unbiased estimates of the nonzero coefficients.
-Finally, iterated Sequential Thresholded Least Squares (STLSQ) \cite{b_brunton2016,b_kaheman2020} is applied to prune any residual near-zero coefficients induced by mild library collinearity.
-The STLSQ threshold is set to $0.25$ (relative to the maximum coefficient magnitude) for the OU and double-well systems, and $0.30$ for the multiplicative system whose wider trajectory support produces slightly higher collinearity between even-degree library terms.